 I obtained my doctorate in Political Science (International Relations) in April 2021.
 My dissertation explores whether the popular view of chemical and biological weapons (CBWs) as ‘poor man’s atomic bombs’ makes any sense.
 In short, I find that not only do states rarely, if ever, treat CBWs as replacements for nuclear weapons, but the alleged proliferation of these weapons among ‘Third World’ states has been wildly exaggerated by politicians as well as experts.

 I have a decade of teaching and management experience in higher education.
 I have taught hundreds of students in various Political Science and International Relations courses.
 I have also managed the Bachelor’s and Master’s programs in Political Science and the Master’s in Law and Politics of International Security at Vrije Universiteit Amsterdam

 My academic and professional background is rather diverse.
-I received my bachelor in International Business Administration at Vrije Universiteit.
+I received my Bachelor’s degree in International Business Administration.
 During my undergraduate studies I worked as a management consultant in the steel industry.
-I also co-founded a foundation that provided legal support and advice to Dutch 1F asylum seekers and did a full-time board year at United Netherlands (a student-led foundation at Radboud University), where I taught my first university course (on the United Nations and multilateral diplomacy).
-After completing my bachelor, I followed a year-long pre-master program in Political Science and went on to obtain an LLM in Law and Politics of International Security (cum laude).
+During that time I also co-founded a non-profit organization that provided legal support and advice to Afghan 1F asylum seekers in the Netherlands and did a full-time board year at United Netherlands (a student-led foundation at Radboud University), where I taught my first university course (on the United Nations and multilateral diplomacy).
+After completing my bachelor, I followed a yearlong Pre-Master program in Political Science (cum laude) and went on to obtain an LLM in Law and Politics of International Security (cum laude).